-If you see one or more of the following signs, take your child to your child's health care provider as soon as possible.
-Talk about the need for your child to see an eye doctor-if possible, an eye doctor who is trained and has experience working with young children.
+If you see one or more of the following signs, take your child to your child's medical doctor as soon as possible.
+Talk about the need for your child to see an eye doctor-if possible, an eye doctor who is trained and experienced with working with young children.